minseok127/atomsnap/README.md

   ATOMMV_STATUS s;

   /*
-   * If the new version must be created from the current version */ for (;;) {
+   * If the new version must be created exactly from the current version
+   * and be registered
+   */
+  for (;;) {
     old_version = atommv_acquire(gate);